What is Amazon Split Testing? Why Do It?

 - TITLE – the second thing to split test on a product is the title.
 This is where pulling your search term report is vital.
 You’ve heard me say it before and I will say it again.
 20% of your search terms are driving 80% of your sales.
 The search term that is driving most of your sales NEEDS to be at the front of your title.
 You can also split test to see if a shorter, less keyword stuffed title works better in a sea of long titles.
 Also split test different benefits that your product offers.
 Pull these benefits from your search term report and from your customer reviews.

-- PRICE – You can split test your price a few different ways.
-Splitly has a tool called Profit Peak which dynamically changes your price for you, or you can just split test two different prices statically.
+- PRICE – Try increasing your price for a period of time and see how it affects sales.
 Even a $1 pricing difference can increase your profit margin and give you more cash to use toward growing your business and paying yourself.
 A client of ours was struggling with profitability when we first took over her account.
 We raised her price by $10 right off the bat and sales didn’t slow down at all (she was VERY hesitant to do this too).
 Now we have an extra $200 to use everyday toward Amazon PPC, inventory, and paying her more.
 Side note… if you’re interested in seeing what we can do with your Amazon PPC, apply here.

 - MAIN IMAGE… again.
-This is so important because it is what leads people into your listing and gets them to click to your product pages.
+This is so important because it is what leads people into y our listing and gets them to click to your product pages.
+Use ProductPinion to quickly split test your main image ideas first, so you know which ones are worth testing on Amazon.

 - TITLE – Again, pull that search term report and test it again.